 If you're unsure how customers found you, send out a survey to ask.
-Look for trends in how people find new brands and put more effort in your best channels.
+Look for trends in how people find new brands and put more effort into your best channels.
 Just make sure you're attracting the people in your target audience.

 2. MOFU: Consideration

 Potential customers made it to the middle of your funnel, but it's your job to keep them moving toward the bottom.

 If you're having trouble with this phase, look at how people learn about your business and engage with your site.
 Is it easy for people to navigate your site?
 Or sign up for your email list?
 Do you have relevant, rich content?
 Do you offer pricing and product information?
 Is it easy to get questions answered?

 Depending on your barriers, consider these ideas for improvement: